TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-dataimpexp-bulk.md

 # Troubleshoot loading from Azure blob storage

-Azure SQL Database Managed Instance enables you to load files from Azure Blob Storage.
+Azure SQL Database Managed Instance enables you to load files from Azure Blob Storage using [OPENROWSET function](https://docs.microsoft.com/sql/t-sql/functions/openrowset-transact-sql?view=sql-server-ver15#using-openrowset-with-the-bulk-option) or [BULK INSERT](https://docs.microsoft.com/sql/t-sql/statements/bulk-insert-transact-sql?view=sql-server-ver15).
 If you experience some issue while you are loading files from Azure Blob Storage, here you can find the actions that can help you to troubleshoot and mitigate the issue.

 ## **Recommended Steps**